Safe Co-Sleeping with Your Baby – Benefits, Types and Guidelines

 How common is SIDS?

-According to Boston Children’s Hospital[9], approximately 2,300 infants in the United States die from sudden infant death syndrome each year.
+According to Boston Children’s Hospital19, approximately 2,300 infants in the United States die from sudden infant death syndrome each year.
 However, following the safety guidelines set forth by pediatric healthcare professionals should help reduce a child’s risk of SIDS.

 Experts do not know what causes SIDS, but they hypothesize that it is linked to several circumstances.
-These include the child’s inability to wake up from sleeping, notice low oxygen levels, or detect an excess of carbon dioxide in their bloodstream.
+These include the child’s inability to wake up from sleeping, notice low oxygen levels, or detect an excess of carbon dioxide in their bloodstream19.

 • Stomach or side sleeping